Danaus chrysippus © K. Bormpoudaki

 Moths of Crete – Species

-More than 1200 moth species can be found on the island of Crete, in a wide range of habitats.
+More than 1200 moth species are found on the island of Crete, in a wide range of habitats.
 There are thought to be approximately 160,000 moth species worldwide, many of which have yet to be described.
-Most species of moth are nocturnal, but there are also crepuscular and diurnal species.
-Moths are found everywhere; from the seaside to almost bare mountain tops, in fact wherever there are plants for caterpillars to eat.
+Most moth species are nocturnal, but there are also crepuscular and diurnal species.
+Moths are everywhere; from the seaside to almost bare mountain tops, wherever there are plants for caterpillars to eat.

-More photographs and detailed information on 450+ moth species on the island of Crete are also available on the species pages; these are listed here in alphabetical order (A-Z).
+More photographs and detailed information on 450+ moth species on the island of Crete are also available on the species pages; these are listed here alphabetically (A-Z).

 Camptogramma bilineata – photo © K. Bormpoudaki